-- 66. In other areas, the recovery and reconstruction process continues to progress.
-Out of an estimated 2 million metric tons of rubble generated by the conflict, approximately 800,000 have been removed, 465,000 by the United Nations.
-Out of an estimated 7,000 pieces of unexploded ordinance (UXOs) close to 2,300 have been cleared by the United Nations.
+66. In other areas, the recovery and reconstruction process continues to progress.
+Out of an estimated 2 million metric tons of rubble generated by the conflict, approximately 800,000 have been removed, 465,000 by the Uhited Nations.
+Out of an estimated 7,000 pieces of unexploded ordinance (UX0s) close to 2,300 have been cleared by the Uhited Nations.
 Out of 60 damaged health centers, 49 have been repaired.
-All 83 schools run by the United Nations in the Gaza Strip which had been damaged during the conflict have been repaired, however repairs of 18 schools that served as collective centres for the extended displacement are ongoing and replacement of furniture rendered unusable during the use of school buildings as shelters/CCs has stalled due partially to insufficient funding and in part due to the addition of wood to the Government of Israel's list of dual use items.
-Out of the 200 Government of Palestine run schools damaged during the conflict 38 have been repaired.
-In the water and sanitation sector, Palestinian government entities have repaired all reservoirs, desalination plants and pumping stations that were damaged during the hostilities among other things.
-Recovery in the agriculture sector that employs an average of 9 percent of the work force in Gaza Strip, is slow.
+All 83 schools run by the Uhited Nations in the Gaza Strip which had been damaged during the conflict have been repaired, how ever repairs of 18 schools that served as collective centres for the extended displacement are ongoing and replacement of furniture rendered unusable during the conflict have been repaired, how ever repairs of 18 schools that served as collective centres for the extended displacement are ongoing and replacement of furniture rendered unusable during the conflict have been repaired.
+In the water and sanitation sector, Palestinian government of dual use items.
+Out of the 200 Government of Palestine run schools damaged during the conflict, 38 have been repaired.
+In the water and sanitation sector, Palestinian government entities have repaired all reservoirs, desalination plants and pumping stations that were damaged during the conflict, damages to agricultural livelihood assets are still awaiting reconstruction.
+As of August 2015, only 16 percent of the work force in Gaza Strip, is slow.
 One year after the end of the conflict, damages to agricultural livelihood assets are still awaiting reconstruction.
-As of August 2015, only 16 percent of the destroyed water wells, 4 percent of destroyed trees orchards, 27 per cent of destroyed vegetables fields, none of the totally damaged greenhouses, 65 per cent of partially damaged greenhouses, 35 per cent of damaged sheep and cattle farms and 60 per cent of damaged poultry farms have been rehabilitated.23 Donors are encouraged to support these works. - 67.
-Continued scale up of engagement with local stakeholders, better coordination, improved monitoring and the communication of results is essential to ensure that Gaza is 'built back better'.
-Engagement of the Gaza level coordinating committee with Municipalities is essential to begin preparations for construction/ reconstruction of large scale neighbourhoods.
-Neighbourhood-level plans and strategies, including for instance urban planning and assignment of title deeds, are now required for the next phase of housing reconstruction.
-The Government of Palestine, needs to continue outreach to all parties, particularly Gazans in order that all understand how they can benefit from the GRM.
-Further, identifying a focal point within Ministry of Civil Affairs who can confirm receipt of project submissions and criteria for selection of vendors and contractors will help improve efficiency.
+As of August 2015, only 16 percent of the destroyed water wells, 4 percent of destroyed trees orchards, 27 per cent of destroyed vegetables fields, none of the totally damaged greenhouses, 65 per cent of partially damaged greenhouses, 35 per cent of damaged sheep and cattle farms and 60 per cent of damaged poultry farms have been rehabilitated.
+Donors are encouraged to support these works.

+67. Continued scale up of engagement with local stakeholders, better coordination, improved monitoring and the communication of results is essential to ensure that Gaza is 'built back better'.
+Engagement of the Gaza level coordinating committee with Municipalities is essential to begin preparations for construction/ reconstruction of large scale neighbourhood-level plans and strategies, including for instance urban planning and assignment of title deeds, are now required for the next phase of housing reconstruction.
+The Government of Palestine, needs to continue outreach to all parties, particularly Gazans in order that all understand how they can benefit from the GRM Further, identifying a focal point within Mnistry of Gvil Affairs who can confirm receipt of project submissions and criteria for selection of vendors and contractors will help improve efficiency.